 The maximum allowable length for single-ended (standard) SCSI cabling is 19.6 feet (6 meters).
-This maximum length reflects the combined lengths of both the internal and the external cables.
-A single-ended SCSI bus can support a maximum of eight SCSI devices (including the IO6 board).
+This length reflects the combined lengths of both the internal and the external cables.
 The maximum allowable length for differential SCSI is 80 feet (25 meters).
-As with single-ended SCSI, this length is the sum of both the internal and the external cables.
-The differential SCSI bus supports a maximum of 16 devices (including the M SCSI controller board).
+As with the single-ended SCSI, this length is the sum of both the internal and the external cables.
+(A wide SCSI bus supports a maximum of sixteen devices, including the M SCSI controller board.
+A narrow SCSI bus supporta a maximum of eight SCSI devices, including the controller.)